-- 1. Select the text you want to style. - 2.
-Click on the Style button in the toolbar and select a style, or choose Open Styles Drawer to open a drawer to the right of the document window. - The drawer has three sections: paragraph, character, and list.
+- Select the text you want to style. - 2.
+Click on the Style button in the toolbar and select a style, or click on the blue paragraph icon to the left of the Style button to open a Styles drawer with a list of styles. - The drawer has three sections: paragraph, character, and list.
 If you do not see the character or list sections, click on one of the buttons in the lower right corner of the drawer to display them.